 DAVE BLACK LIGHT PAINTING ARTICLE

 Painting with Light

-YOU WILL BE MAKING IMAGES USING 2 TYPES OF LIGHT PAINTING.
+YOU WILL BE MAKING IMAGES USING 2 STYLES OF LIGHT PAINTING.

 What you’ll need.
 A tripod, flashlight(s), camera set on manual mode, lens on manual mode & some really cool looking objects that you want to photograph.

 •Turn in 2 images (one of each style of light painting)

 •Submit a screengrab of your 30 images on a proofsheet.

 Title your images: